Savile Row tailoring: Norton and Sons

 Norton & Sons was established in the City of Westminster, London in 1821, the firm moving to Savile Row in the middle of the 19th century.
 In the 1960s Norton's incorporated the Savile Row firm of J. Hoare & E. Tautz.
 The firm were tailors to Sir Hardy Amies.
 Since 2005, the business has been run by the fashion designer and creative director Patrick Grant.
 Grant is also known for his work with media, especially the BBC.
 He also relaunched the E. Tautz & Sons brand as ready-to-wear clothing, for which Grant was awarded the Menswear designer of 2010 at the British Fashion Awards although the company has since been wound up.
-Grant stated: "When you walk into our shop you get a sense that you’re walking into a place where people enjoy their work and take great pride in it."
+Grant stated: "When you walk into our shop you get a sense that you're walking into a place where people enjoy their work and take great pride in it."
 Previous clients include Edward VII and Winston Churchill.

 Kilgour, French & Stanbury

 Founded in 1882 as T & F French in Piccadilly, in 1923 French merged with existing Savile Row tailor A.H.
 Kilgour to form Kilgour & French.
 In 1925, Fred and Louis Stanbury joined the firm, and in 1937 the business changed its name to Kilgour, French and Stanbury.
 In 2003, the business became Kilgour.
 In 2013, Fung Group acquired Kilgour from JMH Lifestyle and Carlo Brandelli was appointed Creative Director (he was CD between 2003 and 2009).
 He stated: "The first time I was here [at Kilgour], I contemporised.
 But this time I'm experimenting with what bespoke can be.
 Because a suit is still a form of armour, it tells everyone where you are in the hierarchy."
 Unfortunately, the re-branding exercise overseen by Brandelli has not been commercially successful, and the company went into administration on 27 February 2020.
-Kilgour however "will continue to operate and will contact customers to make arrangements to fit and deliver clothing in hand and to take orders for new garments", although the property on Savile Row is long vacant and it now appears to be an internet-only business offering read-to-wear clothes only.
+Their property on Savile Row is vacant and Kilgour now appears to be an internet-only business offering ready-to-wear clothes.